hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 Irena whirled around to find Hyunjin standing three paces away, flanked by her sister, Yeji, and Soobin.

-“Ah, hey guys.”
+“Ah, hey.”

 “Are you here alone?”
 Hyunjin asked.
 “Join us.
 We’re getting rice.”

-“Uh, sure,” Irena said.
+“Sure,” Irena said with a shrug.
 “How are you doing?”

 “Yeah, pretty good,” Hyunjin said as they started toward the rice shop.
-“Are you excited?”
+“Excited?”

 “For?”